ebi-ait/hca-ebi-wrangler-central/docs/SOPs/archiving_SOP.md

 ### Using the file archiver service

+Make sure that all commands using the File Archiver image is pointing to the latest version of it.
+Check latest image version (prod released version will have the tag format `dYYYY-DD-MM.<increment_digit>`) in [quay.io](https://quay.io/repository/ebi-ait/ingest-file-archiver?tab=tags)

 #### Using EBI Cluster

 As a standard, we run bam conversion in the EBI cluster, as it may need a big chunk of memory and fail when ran in the EC2.
 Steps to use: